 |New Martinsville Muranese Ware|

 |Rare St. Clair|

 |Jenkins Glass Company|

 Of course, this year we have something very special to celebrate - the new NDGA National Glass Museum.
 We had photos, canvas bags for sale and lots of stories to tell.
 Everyone is excited that we finally have a museum after many years of waiting and dreaming.

 Most dealers in the Glass Show portion of the Convention have been doing the shows for a number of years.
 The NDGA maintains a waiting list for dealers who wish to be considered.
 The list is maintained in date order, applications with earliest date received at the top.
 Prospective dealers may fill out the NDGA Dealer Application form.

-Below are listed the dealers who will be exhibiting their glass for sale in Kokomo in 2012.
+Below are listed the dealers who exhibited their glass for sale in Kokomo in 2012:

 |L & M Glassware||The Attic Annex||Helen Allen|